wavegate/obsidian_vault/Neuroengineering/SH-SY5Y.md

 # Media and cultivation
-Most common growign cocktail is 1:1 mixture of DMEM and Ham's F12 medium and 10% supplemental fetal bovine serum DMEM usually contains 3.7 g/L sodium bicarbonate, 2 mM L-Glutamine, 1 mM sodium pyruvate and 0.1 mM nonessential amino acids Cells are always grown at 37 &deg;C
+Most common growign cocktail is 1:1 mixture of DMEM and Ham's F12 medium and 10% supplemental fetal bovine serum DMEM usually contains 3.7 g/L sodium bicarbonate, 2 mM L-Glutamine, 1 mM sodium pyruvate and 0.1 mM nonessential amino acids Cells are always grown at 37 &deg;C and 5% CO2 Cultivate cells in flasks which are coated for cell culture adhesion Not recommended after passage 20 for very specific characteristics